FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 ```solidity
 function challengeFeeMismatch(uint256[3] exitingTxPos, uint256[3] challengingTxPos, bytes txBytes, bytes proof)
 ```
 An exit which posts an invalid committed fee can be challenged with this function.
-The `challengingTxBytes` which includes the correct fee, along with it's merkle `proof` of inclusion is checked against the exiter's claimed committed fee.
-If there is a mismatch, the exit is invalidated and the bond is awarded ot the challenger.
+The `txBytes` of `challengingTxPos` which includes the correct fee, along with it's merkle `proof` of inclusion is checked against the exiter's claimed committed fee.
+If there is a mismatch, the exit is invalidated and the bond is awarded ot the challenger. `exitingTxPos` must be the first input of `challengingTxPos`.

 <br />